bremor/bonaire_myclimate/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 The `Bonaire MyClimate` climate platform is a reverse engineered implementation of the MyClimate app which is used to control the WiFi module of a Bonaire heating and/or cooling system.
-This is in no way associated with the company Bonaire and comes with no guarantees and warrenty.
+This is in no way associated with the company Bonaire and comes with no guarantees or warranty.
 Use at your own risk.

 ## Manual Installation
 To add Bonaire MyClimate to your installation, create this folder structure in your /config directory: